joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5990582/2024/12/12/ange-postecoglou-timo-werner/

 **University of Michigan May Fire D.E.I.
 Official Over Antisemitism Claim**\
-`The official, an administrator of multicultural programs, was accused of making antisemitic remarks in a private conversation.
+`The official, an administrator of multicultural programs, was accused of making antisemitic remarks in a conversation.
 She has denied the allegations.`\
 https://nytimes.com/2024/12/12/us/university-of-michigan-dei-administrator-antisemitism.html

 **Air Force Academy Sued Over Race-Based Admissions Policy**\